josmanperez/josmanperez.github.io/_posts/2025-02-02-Recommendation-system-with-vector-search.md

 }
 ```

-Lets talk a little bit about the above fields:
+Let's talk a little bit about the above fields:

-* `database` and `collectionName`: This will tell the index which namespace is the one that have the documents to query.
+* `database` and `collectionName`: This will tell the index which namespace is the one that has the documents to query.
 In this case, when we are calling this function we are passing the `embeddingNamespace` variable that contains the `${process.env.ATLAS_EMBEDDING_NAMESPACE}` that we have defined in the `.env` file:

 ```js
 createIndex(embeddingNamespace, type)